watsona4/scipy2016/SciPy2016TripReport.md

 > and does not require any explicit tensor transposition or additional
 > workspace, while also incorporating multithreading at several
 > levels.
 These traits make our implementation ideal for layering
-> underneath higher-level interfaces such as NumPy.
+> underneath higher-level interfaces such as Numpy.

 The speaker presented a brief overview of a BLAS (Basic Linear Algebra Subsystem), and lamented that, although tensor operations are very